 Length of Time: 3 to 5 hours

-When to go: May through November, depending on the opening of Highway 20.
+When to Go: May through October, depending on the opening of Highway 20.
 Snow can linger on the trail through July.
-If you plan to do this hike early in the season, be prepared for lots of snow on the trail.
+If you plan to do this hike before mid to late July, be prepared for lots of snow on the trail.

 Note: These hiking statistics do not include the spur trail to Ann Lake.
 Adding Ann Lake onto the hike adds about 1 mile and 100 feet of elevation gain.